Press trade &Media

 Events

 Events and festivals are in season all year round in Northern Germany.
-Along with maritime festivals such as the Hamburg Harbour Birthday, the largest sailing events in the world, the Kiel and Travemünde Weeks, as well as the hansesail Rostock, you will also find small-scale, passionately organised festivals such as the Lübeck HanseKulturFestival or the Bremen Schnoorfest in the historic city centres.
-Concert and art series such as the Schleswig-Holstein Music Festival and NORDart further enrich the event calendar.
+Along with maritime festivals such as the Hamburg Harbour Birthday, the largest sailing events in the world, the Kiel and Travemünde Weeks, as well as the Hanse Sail Rostock and the International Fireworks Competition in Hanover, you will also find small-scale, passionately organised festivals such as the Lübeck HanseKulturFestival or the Bremen Schnoorfest in the historic city centres.
+Concert and art series such as the Schleswig-Holstein Music Festival, NORDart and European Media Art Festival in Osnabrück further enrich the event calendar.

-For more descreptive events click here.
+For more descriptive events click here.
 For a comprehensive yet short overview download the current event highlight calendar here:

 View or download Events 2025